Geoff Chappell, Software Analyst

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtCreateProfileEx function and its alias ZwCreateProfileEx are exported by name from NTDLL in version 6.1 and higher.
-In kernel mode, where ZwCreateProfileEx is a stub and NtCreateProfileEx is the implementation, neither is exported.
+In kernel mode, where ZwCreateProfileEx is a stub and NtCreateProfileEx is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.

 Neither NtCreateProfileEx nor its alias is documented.
-As ZwCreateProfileEx, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.
+As ZwCreateProfileEx, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for the 1511 release of Windows 10.

 Unusually for native API functions, no repackaging of NtCreateProfileEx, documented or not, is known in any higher-level user-mode module that is distributed as standard with Windows.

 The following implementation notes come mainly from inspection of the kernel from the original release of Windows 10.
 They may some day get revised to account for other versions.
 Where anything is written about earlier versions, take it not as an attempt at presenting a comprehensive history but as a bonus from my being unable to resist a quick trip down memory lane.
 I have no programme of revisiting this analysis for later releases.
 Updates mean just that I happen to have noticed something and to have found time to add it.

 The function has no purpose except to create a profile object that can be made to store execution counts in the given buffer.
 If BufferSize is zero, the function returns STATUS_INVALID_PARAMETER_7.

 The 32-bit implementation allows that BucketSize can be zero, apparently to indicate that ProfileBase is not an address but a segment selector.
 Provided that the ProfileBase has its high word clear and that BufferSize is at least 4, the function computes a BucketSize to adopt by default.
 It perhaps suffices just to say that the computation aims for the smallest bucket that can span the given ProfileSize without needing more counters than are allowed for in the given BufferSize.

 The smallest allowed bucket is 4 bytes, represented by 2 for the BucketSize.
 The largest is 2GB, represented by 0x1F for the BucketSize.
 Given a BucketSize outside this range, the function returns STATUS_INVALID_PARAMETER.